-SaaS companies have learned that the old way or preparing a consolidation no longer works, it's extremely inefficient and comes with greater risk.
+No one disputes that the old way of preparing a consolidation no longer works, it's extremely inefficient and comes with greater risk.
 Reliance on spreadsheets and manual procedures is what in reality holds many finance functions back from playing greater strategic roles in their organizations.
 While clinging to the manual processes and spreadsheets of the past are comforting for many finance people, it's important that everyone recognizes that approaches to financial consolidation have advanced significantly in recent years.
-There is a better way to design and architect your consolidation process to better support the fast pace of today's SaaS industry.
+There is a better way to design and architect your consolidation process.